PickleBall: Secure Deserialization of Pickle-based Machine Learning Models (Extended Report): Conclusion

 \section{Conclusion}

-Serialization and deserialization enable code and data exchange, enabling software re-use.
+Serialization and deserialization enable code and data exchange.
 Many recent works observe security vulnerabilities in deserialization, across various programming languages and contexts.
 We specifically examined the security vulnerabilities in pre-trained model deserialization that result from the use of (dynamically typed) Python and the reliance on Python's (insecure) \pickle format.
-We found that \pickle use is common among the most popular models on Hugging Face, and that existing defenses are insecure or inapplicable to a substantial fraction of these models.
-Our \tool approach applies a novel program analysis to add greater type-safety to model deserialization.
-In our evaluation, \tool supported most existing benign models transparently while preventing all known attacks in malicious models.
+We found that \pickle is common among the most popular models on Hugging Face, and that existing defenses are insecure or inapplicable to a substantial fraction of these models.
+Our \tool approach applies a novel program analysis to add greater security to model deserialization.
+In our evaluation, we demonstrated that \tool supported most existing benign models while preventing all known attacks in malicious models.
 We believe \tool is a promising complement to existing security resources in the pre-trained model ecosystem.